 Keep colon cancer in check with vitamin D

-In fact, people who standardly took in more than the recommended 600 IU per day of vitamin D had a 22 percent lower risk of a colon cancer diagnosis.
+In fact, people who regularly took in more than the recommended 600 IU per day of vitamin D had a 22 percent lower risk of a colon cancer diagnosis.

 Of course, we already knew vitamin D is critical for good health.
-And that there are connections between vitamin D and a number of conditions including heart disease, high blood pressure, uncontrolled blood sugar, arthritis, dementia and breast and prostate cancers.
+And that there are connections between vitamin D and many conditions including heart disease, high blood pressure, uncontrolled blood sugar, arthritis, dementia, and breast, and prostate cancers.

-Yet as important as it is some experts say up to three-quarters of young folks and adults in the United States aren’t getting enough vitamin D. And we now know that can put you at a significantly higher risk for colon cancer.
+Yet as crucial as it is to our health and well being, some experts say up to three-quarters of young folks and adults in the United States AREN’T getting enough vitamin D. And we now know that can put you at a significantly higher risk for colon cancer.

 Raise your D level & lower your colon cancer risk

 Your doctor can test your D level for you.
 Or you can find a self-testing kit online.
 And the good news is if your level is running low, it’s easy to raise it.